savvasdalkitsis/uhuruphotos-android/README.md

 * People view and suggestions for people with most photos.
 * Photo map.
 See a heatmap of your photos.
 Navigate around the globe with the interactive map and see photos taken in the location currently viewed.
+* User created and auto generated albums from LibrePhotos
 * Dark/Light mode (manual and auto)
 * Tablet support
 * A lot of settings to help you control the app storage and memory requirements along with how